Malaysia won’t join ICC over pressure from Muslim opposition

-KUALA LUMPUR, Malaysia — Prime Minister Mahathir Mohamad says Malaysia won’t ratify the Rome Statute of the International Criminal Court, the second treaty the government is withdrawing from after coming under pressure from the majority Muslim opposition.
+KUALA LUMPUR, Malaysia — Prime Minister Mahathir Mohamad said Friday Malaysia won’t ratify the Rome Statute of the International Criminal Court, the second treaty the government is withdrawing from after coming under pressure from the majority Muslim opposition.

 Malaysia earlier this year backtracked on acceding to a U.N. treaty against racial discrimination following a massive Muslim rally.